Edwards Lifesciences (NYSE:EW) Price Target Raised to $95.00

-Edwards Lifesciences (NYSE:EW – Get Free Report) last issued its quarterly earnings data on Tuesday, February 6th.
-The medical research company reported $0.64 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.64.
-The business had revenue of $1.53 billion during the quarter, compared to analyst estimates of $1.50 billion.
-Edwards Lifesciences had a net margin of 24.59% and a return on equity of 24.54%.
-The firm’s quarterly revenue was up 13.3% on a year-over-year basis.
-During the same quarter last year, the business earned $0.64 EPS.
-Equities analysts forecast that Edwards Lifesciences will post 2.51 earnings per share for the current fiscal year.
+Edwards Lifesciences (NYSE:EW – Get Free Report) last posted its earnings results on Tuesday, February 6th.
+The medical research company reported $0.64 EPS for the quarter, meeting analysts’ consensus estimates of $0.64.
+The firm had revenue of $1.53 billion for the quarter, compared to the consensus estimate of $1.50 billion.
+Edwards Lifesciences had a net margin of 23.35% and a return on equity of 23.56%.
+The company’s revenue was up 13.3% on a year-over-year basis.
+During the same period last year, the firm posted $0.64 EPS.
+On average, sell-side analysts expect that Edwards Lifesciences will post 2.75 earnings per share for the current fiscal year.

 Insider Activity at Edwards Lifesciences

-In other Edwards Lifesciences news, CFO Scott B. Ullem sold 14,510 shares of the firm’s stock in a transaction on Friday, December 29th.
-The stock was sold at an average price of $76.55, for a total transaction of $1,110,740.50.
-Following the transaction, the chief financial officer now directly owns 19,248 shares in the company, valued at approximately $1,473,434.40.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In related news, CFO Scott B. Ullem sold 14,510 shares of the business’s stock in a transaction dated Friday, December 29th.
-The shares were sold at an average price of $76.55, for a total value of $1,110,740.50.
-Following the transaction, the chief financial officer now directly owns 19,248 shares of the company’s stock, valued at approximately $1,473,434.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, VP Donald E. Bobo, Jr. sold 6,000 shares of the business’s stock in a transaction dated Monday, November 13th.
-The stock was sold at an average price of $65.30, for a total transaction of $391,800.00.
-Following the completion of the transaction, the vice president now directly owns 39,503 shares in the company, valued at $2,579,545.90.
+In related news, VP Daveen Chopra sold 3,500 shares of the firm’s stock in a transaction dated Wednesday, December 6th.
+The shares were sold at an average price of $70.00, for a total value of $245,000.00.
+Following the completion of the sale, the vice president now owns 23,950 shares in the company, valued at $1,676,500.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Edwards Lifesciences news, insider Larry L. Wood sold 8,660 shares of Edwards Lifesciences stock in a transaction dated Monday, November 13th.
+The shares were sold at an average price of $65.30, for a total transaction of $565,498.00.
+Following the completion of the transaction, the insider now owns 213,794 shares in the company, valued at $13,960,748.20.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, VP Daveen Chopra sold 3,500 shares of Edwards Lifesciences stock in a transaction dated Wednesday, December 6th.
+The stock was sold at an average price of $70.00, for a total transaction of $245,000.00.
+Following the transaction, the vice president now owns 23,950 shares of the company’s stock, valued at approximately $1,676,500.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 132,283 shares of company stock valued at $9,714,586.
-1.29% of the stock is owned by company insiders.
+Insiders sold 139,339 shares of company stock worth $10,324,578 over the last 90 days.
+Company insiders own 1.29% of the company’s stock.

 Edwards Lifesciences Company Profile